spyqqqdia/Knife/README.txt

 If you have never worked with a CAD program do not worry: LibreCAD is free, it's not hard and there are you-tube tutorials.

-Soon I will also generate the command file for direct upload into LibreCAD (works only in latest version 2.2.0) but as of yet I was unable to make it work and so you have to enter the command manually into the command line window of LibreCAD.
+Soon I will also generate the command file for direct upload into LibreCAD (works only in latest version 2.2.0) but as of yet I was unable to make it work and so you have to enter the commands manually into the command line window of LibreCAD.

-Then you choose your laser cutter, upload the CAD-file and choose your steel and number of pieces.
+Then you choose your laser cutter, upload the CAD-file and choose your steel, thickness and number of pieces.
 You then get a price and can order.
 This is some orders of magnitude cheaper than the commercial sources for knives but also your knife still needs some work.
 You will need a rotary grinder.
 Chose a slow running one to avoid overheating the steel and one with high grade (white) corundum wheels.
 CBN grinding wheels are even better but are tyically not available